When you're getting married, you need to take measures to protect yourself — a prenuptial agreement.

-In Arizona, a lawyer isn’t needed to create a prenuptial agreement.
+In Arizona, a lawyer isn’t legally required to create a prenuptial agreement.
 However, in order for the prenup to be effective, it must be enforceable in court.
 That means that the prenuptial agreement you draft and finalize must hold up in the court of law, and must adhere to all laws and regulations related to marriage and divorce.

 The Arizona Revised Statutes offer all the matrimonial laws you need to know, but doing all the work and research to make sure your agreement meets the required criteria is stressful and may even result in an agreement that isn’t enforceable.